yusuke85/cyf-hotel-react/README.md

 **Instructions:** In the `<Restaurant />` component, create a new function named `orderOne`.
 The `orderOne` function doesn't take any parameters and should use the `setOrders` function to increment the `orders` state variable by 1.
 Then, add a `onClick` handler to the Add `<button>` that calls the `orderOne` function when it's being clicked.

-**Test:** Try to click on the Add button a few times and verify that the number of pizzas increases accordingly.
+**Test:** Try to click on the Add button a few times and verify that the number of pizzas increases accordingly, also in the orderOne function we need both elements of the usestate.

 #### 11. Extract the Add button to its own component

 **Instructions:** Extract the `<button>` currently in the `<Restaurant />` component to a new component named `RestaurantButton`.
 Pass the `orderOne` function as a prop to the `<RestaurantButton />` component and use this prop in the `onClick` handler.

+**Tips** Functions can be saved as a props by giving it a name and then used as property of PROPS.

 **Test:** Clicking the button should still increment the number of pizzas.